 Also, since trains have lots of little parts, we keep them in a clear tub and put them away at the end of the day to keep my sanity.

-This is a huge hit and we just use our regular small cups and teapot.
-Although I’d love to find them mini real ones…remember how special mini stuff was when you were a kid?!
+This is a huge hit!
 We usually grab some treats or crackers, and on a good day we will make some cookies.
 But really, this is magical to them!

 Invite a friend over

-Always their favorite and good for me too 🙂 Instant entertainment and moms get to visit.
+Always their favorite and good for me too 🙂 They play we visit!
+Instant entertainment.
 And we all need a mom friend.
 And to not be afraid to invite someone over.

 Give them a scenario to act out